• Skip to content

 Where can you find a practitioner?

-Ask your child’s GP for a referral to a paediatrician or child psychiatrist who specialises in working with autistic children.
+Ask your child’s GP for a referral to a paediatrician or psychiatrist who specialises in working with autistic children.

 You can find psychiatrists at Royal Australian and New Zealand College of Psychiatrists – Find a psychiatrist.